 - Other health conditions.
 Children with other skin conditions, such as atopic dermatitis (eczema), are more likely to develop impetigo.
 Older adults, people with diabetes or people with a weakened immune system are also more likely to get it.

 Impetigo typically isn't dangerous.
 And the sores in mild forms of the infection generally heal without scarring.

 Rarely, complications of impetigo include:

 - Cellulitis.
-This potentially serious infection affects the tissues underlying your skin and eventually may spread to your lymph nodes and bloodstream.
-Untreated cellulitis can quickly become life-threatening.
+This potentially life-threatening infection affects the tissues underlying the skin and eventually may spread to the lymph nodes and bloodstream.

 - Scarring.
-The ulcers associated with ecthyma can leave scars.
+The sores associated with ecthyma can leave scars.